 Oral and Maxillofacial Surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patient and often require a dental background to properly diagnose and treat the condition.
-Dr. Falk, Dr. Vitale, Dr. Niebloom and Dr. Amato are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+Dr. Falk, Dr. Vitale and Dr. Niebloom are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at the RWJ Saint Barnabas Medical Center and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Fractured facial bones (cheek, nose or eye socket)

 - Fractured jaws (upper and lower jaw)

 Call our offices in NJ at West Orange Office: West Orange Office Phone Number 973-736-7616 , West Caldwell Office: West Caldwell Office Phone Number 973-575-8575, Parsippany Office: Parsippany Office Phone Number 973-335-3777 today!

 For more information about Facial Trauma or to schedule a consultation with Dr. Falk, Dr. Vitale or Dr. Niebloom, contact us today!

 The Nature Of Maxillofacial Trauma